pavan98765/HyperSpectraNet/README.md

 ## Overview

-HyperAttention is a convolutional neural network (CNN) architecture designed to improve the reconstruction of hyperspectral images (HSI).
+HyperSpectraNet is a convolutional neural network (CNN) architecture designed to improve the reconstruction of hyperspectral images (HSI).
 This model combines spectral and spatial attention mechanisms with Fourier transform interactions to tackle the unique challenges in HSI reconstruction.
 It has been trained and evaluated on the NTIRE 2022 hyperspectral dataset, showcasing significant advancements in image quality and fidelity.

 ## Introduction

 Hyperspectral imaging (HSI) captures a broad spectrum of light, enabling applications in various fields.
 However, spectral reconstruction from limited information is complex.
-HyperAttention addresses this challenge by integrating spectral and spatial attentions and Fourier transform interactions, leading to accurate HSI reconstruction.
+HyperSpectraNet addresses this challenge by integrating spectral and spatial attentions and Fourier transform interactions, leading to accurate HSI reconstruction.

 ## Key Features